Kennel Cough Symptoms and Treatments

 When you bring your pup in for their pet check-up in St. Johns, FL, talk with your vet about your kennel cough concerns.
 They’ll reassure you that most dogs get over it in about three weeks.
 Sometimes vets do prescribe antibiotics, but only if they suspect a bacterial infection.
 One thing you can do for your dog to protect them from some of the viruses that cause kennel cough is make sure they get their vaccinations and their boosters.
 At Forever Vets Animal Hospital, we love when dogs visit with us for their vaccinations!
 We’ll even help their owners get them scheduled.

 To learn more about pet services offered by Forever Vets Animal Hospital, including check-ups, dental care, and grooming, contact us today.
 We have 8 convenient locations and extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, St. Johns, St. Augustine, Ponte Vedra and more.